krblackwell/krblackwell.github.io/docs/python/01-foundations/10-logical-and-comparison-operators.md

 </div><br/>
 <!-- markdownlint-enable MD033 MD009 -->

 This is called the Zen of Python.
 It's a guide to writing Python code.
-Some of the big takeaways is that coding is about a balance.
+Some of the big takeaways is that coding should be straightforward and simple.
+You want code to be clear and readable.

+Someone else should be able to follow it and understand what's going on.

+But code is also about a balance.
 Sometimes you need to code something that's ugly, because that's the only way to achieve your results in a way that's practical.

-You want code to be clear and readable.
-Someone else should be able to follow it and understand what's going on, and what's not going on.

 ## `is`